kwongki/vantiq-extension-sources/SenseNebulaConnector/README.md

 # Overview

-**Note: This forked branch was updated with older version codes from extjsdk before the upgrade to okhttp3 version** **Use only for PrimusTech COC project.
-Code to be migrated to latest version of extjsdk**
+**_Note: This forked branch was updated with older version codes from extjsdk before the upgrade to okhttp3 version (3.4.1)._**

+**_Use only for PrimusTech COC project.
+Code to be migrated to latest version of extjsdk_**

 This document outlines the SenseNebula Connector.

-Run this from vantiq-extension-sources directory:

-`./gradlew SenseNebulaConnector:run --args='./server.config'`

-Please change the authToken in `server.config` file.

-_The rest to be updated...._
+The Connector takes care of communication between VANTIQ and SenseNebula AIE Edge Box.
+It is implemented to perform the following functions:

+* Authenticate with username/password to SenseNebula Edge Box
+* Subscribe to WebSocket endpoint from SenseNebula Edge Box and listen for event messages to send backto Vantiq
+* Register a new facial recognition record in SenseNebula Edge Box via a Query command.
+New record will be created in database defined in **FR_dbName** attribute in [Source Config](#sourceConfig)

 # Prerequisites <a name="pre" id="pre"></a>